 Resort fees can be the ultimate buzzkill during your hard-earned vacation.
-Spending an additional $20 to $30 per night, plus tax, can cancel out whatever good vibes you picked up while relaxing at the pool, especially if the charge covers amenities and services that were once included in the room rate, such as newspapers, in-room coffee, and use of the fitness center.
-But it’s even more irksome to pay for amenities you’ll likely never need, like fax copies or a notary service.
+Having to pay an extra $20 to $45 per night, plus tax, is a good way to cancel out whatever good vibes you picked up while relaxing at the pool—especially if the charge covers amenities and services that were once included in the room rate, such as newspapers, in-room coffee, and use of the fitness center.
+It’s even more irksome to pay for amenities you’ll likely never need, like a fax machine or notary service.

-While many hotels claim their resort fees are mandatory, that’s not true.
-Guests can take a stand against paying resort surcharges.
+While many hotels claim their resort fees are mandatory, that’s not necessarily true.
+Guests can take a stand against paying these surcharges.

 Here are a few arguments to make, either at check-in or checkout:

-• Similarly, if a hotel’s resort fee includes amenities or services that didn’t work well or were not available during their stay, such as slow Internet or a closed fitness center, guests can demand a refund of the fee because the hotel did not deliver on its promise.
+• Similarly, if a hotel’s resort fee includes amenities or services that didn’t work well or were not available during your stay—if, say, the internet was slow or the fitness center was closed—demand a refund of the fee because the hotel did not deliver on its promise.

-• If the resort fee was not made clear to the guest at the time of booking—which is actually a common practice amongst some hotels and third-party booking sites—a guest can ask that the fee be removed by claiming it’s a dishonest and deceptive business practice.
+• If the resort fee was not made clear to you at the time of booking, ask that the fee be removed because it’s a dishonest and deceptive business practice.

-• If the guest is a loyalty program member or a frequent guest, pointing out their continued patronage to the front desk may also result in having the fee wiped, or it could yield a discount in some other area, which would have the same savings effect.
+• If you are a loyalty program member or frequent guest, make it clear that your continued patronage depends on being treated fairly.
+In response, the front desk may have the fee wiped or give you a comparable discount with the same savings effect.

 Of course, negotiating with the front desk may not always work for technical reasons.
-A hotel industry insider Frommer’s talked to revealed that often, a property’s computer system automatically adds the resort fee onto the room rate, making it difficult for the staff at the front desk to issue a refund.
-If this happens, ask to speak with a manager or another higher-up to work out another refund plan, even if it comes off your other expenditures.
+A hotel industry insider told us that a property’s computer system often adds the resort fee onto the room rate automatically, making it difficult for the staff at the front desk to issue a refund.
+If this happens, ask to speak with a manager to work out another refund plan, even if it comes off your other expenditures.

-The first is to dispute the fee with your credit card company.
+One of them is to dispute the charge with your credit card company.
 "No credit card company believes their customers should be subject to such travel scams," says Wolfe.

-But the easiest way to get out of paying a resort fee speaks the loudest to the industry: Simply don’t book a hotel that charges one.
+Finally, the easiest way to get out of paying resort fees speaks the loudest to the industry: Don't stay at hotels that charge them.